 - Fill in the blanks: A sprint workshop is a _________ where _______ step(s) out of the day-to-day to collaborate and develop a set of _________ that will be ________.

-- Fill in the blank: Running a sprint workshop is time consuming for the team, but its worth the time investment because: ___________.
+- Fill in the blank: Running a sprint workshop is time consuming for the team, but it’s worth the time investment because: ___________.

 - Your team and the stakeholders are discussing where to run sprint workshops.
 In which parts of the GDD process is it common to run a sprint workshop?